andrejstas/obsidian-beautiful-illustrations/README.md

 ## Development

 1. Clone this repo
-2. Run `npm install` to install dependencies
+2. Run `yarn` to install dependencies
-3. Run `npm run dev` to start compilation in watch mode
+3. Run `yarn run dev` to start compilation in watch mode
 4. Make changes to the code in `src/main.ts`
 5. Reload Obsidian to see your changes